Policing National Security Threats

 Organizations that threaten national security have become increasingly advanced, both technologically and strategically, causing normal policing tactics to become outdated and ineffective.
 Adapting policing strategies to combat a modern asymmetrical foe could alleviate the bombardment of national security threats compromised by criminal and terrorist organizations.
 The establishment of a myriad of intelligence and law enforcement agencies has met challenges that arise as a result of domestic and international threats, and national security enforcement agencies have been organized to target and combat these threats.
 The public perception of national security threats are often associated with issues ranging from narcotics and weapons smuggling to terrorist attacks and human smuggling.

 Moreover, national security threats evolve continuously, becoming increasingly advanced both strategically and technologically, making it more difficult to counter contemporary threats.
 As technology advances, new more intellectually savvy threats emerge, and the use of advanced technology has become an increasingly prevalent tool for extremist and criminal elements to carry out threats against the United States.
-Historically, United States military and police forces have been the most technologically advanced entities in the world.
+Historically, the United States military and police forces have been the most technologically advanced entities in the world.

 However, the technology acquired by many criminal and terrorist organizations match or surpass the technologies available to U.S. forces.
 The reversal of technologic supremacy has caused the price of defending the U.S. to skyrocket.